uxmal/reko/README.md

 To build reko, start by cloning https://github.com/uxmal/reko.
 You can use an IDE or the command line to build the solution file `Reko-decompiler.sln`.
-Reko requires .NET Framework 4.7.2 and C# 8 to compile.
-If you are an IDE user, use Visual Studio 2019.
+Reko requires .NET Core 3.1 and C# 8 to compile.
+If you are an Windows IDE user, use Visual Studio 2019 or VS Code.
 If you wish to build using the command line, use the command

 ```cmd
 msbuild /p:Configuration={config} /p:Platform={platform} Reko-decompiler.sln